varunanand07/varunanand07/README.md

 # Hello!
 I'm Varun Anand!

 ## 🎓 About Me
-I'm an Integrated Computer Science Student.
+I'm a Computer Science Student at Trinity College Dublin.
 I'm passionate about software engineering, cloud computing, and building products that solve real-world problems.

 ---